Open in App

 Illustration

 A person's language can differ depending on what social group they're in, and a person can be in many social groups simultaneously.
 Something that determines one of these social groups is the work a person does, their occupation.
-Occupational groups are often classified as Discourse communities and each has its own sets of rules and trends for language use.
+Occupational groups are often classified as discourse communities and each has its own sets of rules and trends for language use.

-In this Language and Occupation article, we will look at what a Discourse community is, what occupational language is, the pros and cons of occupational language in society, and different linguistic theories surrounding occupational language.
+In this Language and Occupation article, we will look at what a discourse community is, what occupational language is, the pros and cons of occupational language in society, and different linguistic theories surrounding occupational language.

 Language and Occupation Occupational Group VaiaA group of lawyers or business people would be considered an occupational group.